 Drinking too much can increase the likelihood of being involved in violence.
 If you find yourself in a situation where someone is trying to start a fight with you, avoid retaliating and walk away.

-Young Aussies sometimes get into trouble by getting involved in nightclub brawls.
-The laws and penalties for physical altercations, even between friends, can be much harsher than in Australia.
+The laws and penalties for fights, even between friends, can be much harsher than in Australia.
 You can end up spending days or weeks in adult prison, even while investigations are taking place.

 Party venues overseas, such as clubs, bars and festival sites, might not have the same strict safety standards as at home.
-Use your judgement - if you are concerned that a venue is becoming too crowded, it's probably time to get out and move on.
+Use your judgement – if you are concerned that a venue is becoming too crowded, it's probably time to get out and move on.
 Nightclub fires, balcony collapses and crowd crushes do occur overseas.
-Simple steps such as checking the nearest exit or thinking of an alternate way out can be a smart move.
+Simple steps like checking the nearest exit and thinking of an alternate way out are a smart move.
+And if you see something suspicious, report it to the staff.

 Take care around water

 Rough seas and strong currents have led to numerous drownings in coastal resort areas, including in Bali and Phuket.
 Even if you're a strong swimmer, you should always obey the warnings and consult local information sources about potential water hazards.
 Local beach rescue services may not be of the same standard as in Australia.
-Like at home, you should never swim when under the influence of alcohol or drugs.
+Like at home, don't swim if you've been drinking.

 Choose safe transport options

 Sadly, it is not unusual for Australians to be seriously injured or killed in motorcycle accidents in popular tourist areas overseas.
-If you want to hire a motorcycle, scooter or quad bike check with your travel insurer about whether these activities are covered by your policy.
+If you're not an experienced motorcycle rider back home, Schoolies is not the time to try it.
+Even if you do hold a license back home, check with your travel insurer about whether you'll be covered by your policy (the same goes for scooters, quadbikes, jetskis and adventure sports).
 Always wear a helmet, respect local road rules and don't drink and ride.

 Operators may ask to hold your passport as a deposit or guarantee before hiring vehicles.
 Passports are valuable documents that should be protected, so we recommend that you offer a photocopy or another form of ID instead.
-See our road travel page for more information.
+If they insist on holding your passport, change operators.
+Be aware of common overseas scams, including when hiring jetskis, motorcycles and cars.

 Avoid becoming a victim of sexual assault